 The Software Engineering and Information Management major can make you competitive for many mid-level positions in software development and in related fields such as cyber security.
 Software engineering programs prepare students to do more than code.
 Bachelor’s educated software engineers may work at any stage of the software development life cycle.
 Duties can include eliciting project requirements, writing algorithms, coding, testing, deployment, or maintenance.
 There’s a good deal of variety.
 You can vie for positions in the business, communications, health care, or gaming industries.
 You can also work on embedded software projects; this type of software is used in virtually every industry, from medicine to aeronautics.

-For more information, contact Dr. David Kraemer, professor and chair of the Department of Computer Studies, or call 785-833-4442.
+For more information, contact Dr. Annie Hoekman, Associate Professor and chair of the Department of Computer Studies, or call 785-833-4441.